Ensembl/ensembl-cdm-docs/src/docs/value_set.md

 #### Value
 A short machine readable name for the `ValueSet` item.
-This should be lowercase and `camel_case`.
+This should be lowercase and `snake_case`.
 Examples are:
 - `protein_coding_gene`
 - `select`